-Figure 2 Interpretation of the frequency domain resource assignment for interleaved VRB-to-PRB mapping in DCI format 1_0 in CSS.
+Figure 2.
+Interpretation of the frequency domain resource assignment for interleaved VRB-to-PRB mapping in DCI format 1_0 in CSS.

 Conclusion

 Observation 1: As compared to non-interleaved VRB-to-PRB mapping, when the bandwidth of initial DL BWP is 24/48/96 RBs, 0.7/1.4/2.3 dB gain for SIB1 transmission could be achieved by interleaved VRB-to-PRB mapping.